 - (a) The granting of access to a Service will be finalised by the execution of an Access Agreement.
-The parties to the Access Agreement will be the Applicant and the Port Operator in its capacity as trustee for the Darwin Port Manager Trust (ABN 60 269 541 845) or where the Service is pilotage services the parties will be the Applicant and Darwin Port Pilotage Pty Ltd as trustee for the Darwin Port Pilotage Trust (ABN 98 744 318 229). - (b) In the case of an Access Agreement in respect of a Non-Standard Service, the Port Operator will provide a draft Access Agreement to the Applicant as soon as is reasonably practicable following the commencement of negotiations. - (c) The Access Agreement must comply with the requirements of the Access Policy, including clause 5.4. - (d) Once the Applicant has notified the Port Operator that it is satisfied with the terms and conditions of a draft Access Agreement offered by the Port Operator, the Port Operator will, within three Business Days, provide a final Access Agreement (or, if applicable, an amendment to an existing Access Agreement) to the Applicant for execution. - (e) If the Port Operator offers an Access Agreement and the Applicant accepts the terms and conditions offered in that Access Agreement, both the Port Operator and the Applicant will execute the Access Agreement.
-The parties will endeavour to do so within five Business Days of the Port Operator providing a final Access Agreement to the Applicant in accordance with paragraph (e). - (f) No Access Agreement will exist, or will bind the parties, unless and until it is executed by both the Port Operator and the Applicant.
+The parties to the Access Agreement will be the Applicant and the Port Operator. - (b) In the case of a Standard Service, the Access Agreement will take the form of the Applicant agreeing to the Standard Terms for that Service.

+- (c) In the case of an Access Agreement in respect of a Non-Standard Service, the Port Operator will provide a draft Access Agreement to the Applicant as soon as is reasonably practicable following the conclusion of negotiations. - (d) The Access Agreement must comply with the requirements of this access policy, including clause 5.4. - (e) Once the Applicant has notified the Port Operator that it is satisfied with the terms and conditions of a draft Access Agreement offered by the Port Operator, the Port Operator will, within three Business Days, provide a final Access Agreement (or, if applicable, an amendment to an existing Access Agreement) to the Applicant for execution. - (f) If the Port Operator offers an Access Agreement and the Applicant accepts the terms and conditions offered in that Access Agreement, both the Port Operator and the Applicant will execute the Access Agreement.
+The parties will endeavour to do so within five Business Days of the Port Operator providing a final Access Agreement to the Applicant in accordance with paragraph (e). - (g) No Access Agreement will exist, or will bind the parties, unless and until it is executed by both the Port Operator and the Applicant.